brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/logging-on/vnc.md

 running on an Oscar compute node.

-Using VNC, you can run GUI applications such as Matlab, Mathematica and Rstudio.
-You  have fast access to Oscar's high performance file system.
+Using VNC, you can run GUI applications such as Matlab, Mathematica and Rstudio. with fast access to Oscar's high performance file system.
 This allows you to analyze and visualize large data files without the need to move the data off Oscar.

 The CCV VNC requires that you download a client onto your machine.